jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

 Because the top-level JupyterLab menus are shared among many extensions, the API for adding items is slightly different.
-In this case, you provide a list of commands and a rank, and these commands will be displayed together in a separate group with an existing menu.
+In this case, you provide a list of commands and a rank, and these commands will be displayed together in a separate group within an existing menu.

 For instance, to add a command group with ``firstCommandID`` and ``secondCommandID`` to the File menu, you would do the following: